-AES-CBC is a standard in cryptography and used by the US government and other government agencies around the world for protecting top secret data.
+AES-CBC (Cipher Block Chaining), used to encrypt Vault data, is a standard in cryptography and used by the US government and other government agencies around the world for protecting top-secret data.
 With proper implementation and a strong encryption key (your master password), AES is considered unbreakable.

 Bitwarden does not write any cryptographic code.
 Bitwarden only invokes crypto from popular and reputable crypto libraries that are written and maintained by cryptography experts.
 The following crypto libraries are used: